redhat-developer/vscode-didact/create_extension/create-new-tutorial-with-extension.didact.md

 ## Creating a New Didact Tutorial File

 Didact can consume either a Markdown (`*.didact.md`) or AsciiDoc (`*.didact.adoc`) formatted file.
+Use either of the following links to create a template file for your tutorial.
+If no folder is selected in the Explorer, the file will be placed in the first root folder found.
+Otherwise, it will be placed in the selected folder.

 * [Create a new Didact tutorial using the Markdown format](didact://?commandId=vscode.didact.scaffoldProject&extFilePath=redhat.vscode-didact/create_extension/md-tutorial.project.didact.json&completion=Created%20starting%20Didact%20file.)
 * [Create a new Didact tutorial using the AsciiDoc format](didact://?commandId=vscode.didact.scaffoldProject&extFilePath=redhat.vscode-didact/create_extension/adoc-tutorial.project.didact.json&completion=Created%20starting%20Didact%20file.)

-!!!
-Note: Improve the Scaffold command so that if a folder is selected, that is used instead of the first available child folder in the workspace.

 ### Testing the Tutorial File in the Didact window